 Hort oils need to be sprayed directly on the pests, to be effective.
 The excess oil evaporates and dissipates quickly, so there is no toxic residue and horticultural oil is considered safe to use around humans and pets.

 If "dormant oil" is recommended, apply just before either leaves or flowers show signs of swelling or breaking open.
 You don’t want to apply too early though, since the insects need to be active and breathing, in order to be affected.

 Summer applications are easier to time.
 Horticultural oils are most effective on young, soft and slow-moving insects and less so on mature insects.
 You will need to keep watch for when the insects first appear.

-- During Extremely High Temperature: Do not apply horticultural oil when temperatures are about 100 degrees F. (38 degrees C.) Stressed plants, particularly drought stressed plants are more susceptible to hort oil damage.
+- During extremely high temperatures: Do not apply horticultural oil when temperatures are about 100 degrees F. (38 degrees C.) Stressed plants, particularly drought-stressed plants are more susceptible to horticultural oil damage.

-- Where Sulfur or Pesticides Containing Sulfur have Been Used in the Passed 30 Days.
-Sulfur and hort oil combined is a toxic combination for plants.
+- Where sulfur or pesticides containing sulfur have been used in the past 30 days.
+Sulfur and horticultural oil combined is a toxic combination for plants.

-- On Plants Known to be Sensitive to Horticultural Oil.
-You will usually find a good list on the back label of package.
+- On plants known to be sensitive to horticultural oil.
+You will usually find a good list on the back label of the package.

 Hort oil is also effective against powdery mildew.
 The popular homemade baking soda recipe includes horticultural oil as an active ingredient.

-And since hort oil is effective against aphids, which spread viruses by feeding on plants, hort oil is also something of a virus control.
+And since horticultural oil is effective against aphids, which spread viruses by feeding on plants, horticultural oil is also something of virus control.